ISO Certification

 • Our environmental management systems are certified according to ISO 14001:2015.

-The central concepts of each standard in the ISO differ from each other in that one could be a management system, and the other an operational area.
+The central concepts of each ISO standard differ from each other in that one could focus on a management system, while another may focus on an operational area.
 A certification claim without indicating a specific standard number and year lacks both clarity and correctness.

 Every ISO standard is identified by a unique number and the year of its version, for example, ISO 9001:2015 or ISO 14001:2015.